aws-samples/aws-databrew-ml-stepfunction-workflow/README.md

 * [AWS Step Functions Data Science SDK](https://aws-step-functions-data-science-sdk.readthedocs.io) ​

-This solution is implemented in Jupyter notebook - here
+This solution is implemented in Jupyter notebook [sagemaker_databrew_ml_workflow_blog.ipynb](notebooks/sagemaker_databrew_ml_workflow_blog.ipynb)

-All required roles/permission can be deployed using cloudformation template - here
+All required roles/permission can be deployed using cloudformation [template](cloudformation/step-function-execution-role.yaml)

 we will use the SDK to create steps that Orchestrate AWS Glue Databrew receipe jobs, encorporate this data into the training of a machine learning model, deploy the model to a SageMaker endpoint, link these steps together to create a workflow, and then execute the workflow in AWS Step Functions.